SupaaHiro/schwifty-lab/blog-posts/20260102-ckad/article_EN.md

 In daily practice, Helm will save you valuable time and reduce configuration errors, allowing you to focus on the most important aspects of your application development.

-# Final Cleanup
+## Final Cleanup

-To conclude, let's remove the namespace created for this exercise:
+To wrap up, let's remove the namespaces created for this exercise:

 ```bash
 k delete ns nginx